Sayyat/next-i18n-auth/docs/translation.md

 By following this structure, we ensure that the translation process remains clean, efficient, and easy to manage across multiple languages.
 The **static translation keys** and **placeholders** system offers the flexibility required for dynamic content while maintaining the consistency and scalability of translations.

 This method inspired by **Django’s gettext philosophy** allows for a smooth localization process that can scale with the application's growth.

+For details on how these keys are generated and maintained automatically, see [Automation Scripts Documentation.](./automation.md)